rhamdeew/phpIB/README.md

 **ToDO:**

-1. Add limit of daily backups

-2. Add support to exclude files and directories
+1. Add support to exclude files and directories

-3. Add mail report with stats and status
+2. Add mail report with stats and status